 Alternatively, you can use sinking lures or jigs if you are near a reef or fishing for species near the seafloor.
 Jigs come in all shapes, sizes, colors, and textures, so there is something for every target.
 Two of the most common types of jigs are the bucktail jig and the vertical jig.

-Bucktail jigs get their name from being decorated with deer hair.
-They can be fished alone, with plastic lures, or with cut-bait attached to the hook.
+Bucktail jigs get their name from their decoration – deer hair.
+They work alone, with plastic lures, or with cut-bait attached to the hook.

-Vertical jigs are slim chunks of metal that cut through the water a bit more effortlessly and mimic an injured bait-fish quite closely.
+Vertical jigs – otherwise known as butterfly jigs – are slim chunks of metal that cut through the water effortlessly and mimick baitfish quite closely.
 They generally have one or several hooks dangling from a split ring.
-Vertical jigs are sometimes referred to as butterfly jigs.

 Knife and Gloves